CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ## Mapping Data

 With this exercise, you will learn introductory skills involved in using QGIS to map existing spatial datasets.
-By completing this set of three Mapping Data exercises, you will
+By completing this set of three Mapping Data exercises, you will:

 1. be familiar with the QGIS user interface
 2. learn the components of shapefiles
 3. create a clear and effective map composition
 4. critically considere symbology and classification and the differences between mapping qualitative and quantitative information
 5. create and calculate new fields in an attribute table
 6. perform a table join to combine additional data to an existing shapefile’s attribute table
 7. query a GIS dataset, using both tabular queries and spatial queries
 8. work with projections and examine the impacts of projection transformations on spatial analysis

 #### Part 00
 Download the GitHub repository for this course.
-Click on the green button [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018), select `Download ZIP`.
+After following [this link](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018), click on the green button on the right side that reads `Clone or Download`, and select `Download ZIP`.
 The Class_Data folder will then have all of the datasets needed for tutorials.

 ### Mapping Data 00: Mapping World Population(s)
 #### Premise
-We want to create a map of cities and countries and ask some questions about population and population distibution.
-We have a point file for the locations of populated places around the world and a polygon file for country boundaries.
-This map will serve as a basemap.
+We want to create a map of cities and countries and ask some questions about population and population distribution.
+We will use a point file for the locations of populated places around the world and a polygon file for country boundaries.
+This will serve as a basemap.
 We can add additional information and layers to examine multiple measures of population and the differences between them.

-The data we are using is the [Gridded Population of the World (GPW)](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4).
-It is derived from the 2010 round of the Population and Housing Censuses.
-It is compiled by the NASA Socioeconomic Data and Applicaitons Center (SEDAC), operated by Center for International Earth Science Information Network (CIESIN) at Columbia University.
+The data we are using is from the [Gridded Population of the World (GPW)](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4), derived from the 2010 round of the Population and Housing Censuses.
+It is compiled by the NASA Socioeconomic Data and Applications Center (SEDAC), and operated by Center for International Earth Science Information Network (CIESIN) at Columbia University.
 The stated purpose for this data is to provide "globally consistent and spatially explicit data for use in research, policy-making, and communications."

 #### Setting up QGIS